 The best shots for cold-weather tennis

 Without the sweltering summer heat and humidity, you’re more likely to make it through that third set and play longer rallies without feeling like you’re going to pass out.
 And while it’s important to keep in mind that the colder weather will have an impact on the way you play, it will also have an effect on the ball as well: the colder the weather is, the less bounce the ball will have.
 That being said, these are the three most effective shots you can play in cold weather:

 - Slice: Incorporate more slice into both your groundies and approach shots.
 This will keep the ball extra low and really force your opponent to get under the ball and hit a passing shot, which is easier said than done.
 With the ball being a little flatter, be sure to aim deeper and hit harder to keep the ball from landing too short and allowing your opponent to step into the court to hit the ball.

 - Drop shot: On a warm day, a well-placed drop shot can be extremely difficult to return; on a cold day, it can be lethal.
 Take advantage of the heavier bounce and use the drop shot often.

-- Flat and slice serves: These serves will also force your opponent to have to get down for the lower balls.
-Topspin serves won’t be as effective due to the heavier bounce taking away much of the kick.
-As with the slice, hit deeper and harder.
+- Flat and slice serves: These serves will force your opponent to have to get down for these lower balls.
+Topspin won’t be as effective due to the heavier bounce taking away much of the kick.

 In case your opponent uses the above shots against you, stay ready to move forward so you can get quickly get to those drop shots and short balls.
-Also, make sure to bring your racket back early for good preparation, and start your back swing a little lower than you normally would to adjust to the lower bounce.
+Also, make sure to bring your racket back early for good preparation, and start your backswing a little lower than you normally would; make sure to bend at the knee so you can really get down under those low balls and hit more effective shots.

 Restring your racket